Submissive Urination: My Dog Pees when Scared!

 Training & Solutions:

-Always remember to reward and praise your pups when he urinates in the appropriate place
+- Always remember to reward and praise your pup when he urinates in the appropriate place

 Sources & Further Reading: